jhuapl-boss/ingest-client/README.md

 		boss-ingest <absolute_path_to_config_file> -p <number_of_processes>
 		```

+	- If you are using multiple parallel client processes, you may choose to optionally pass a `--ramp_seconds`/`-r` flag with a number of seconds to delay in between creating processes.
+This is helpful when the source of ingest data needs time to scale (e.g. google cloud storage buckets, or a load-balanced web server).

 - **Logging**
 	-   You can choose where to write the log file by specifying and absolute file path suing the -l parameter.
 If omitted, data is logged in `~/.boss-ingest`